mahirgamal/AgriVet-Treatment-Grapher/README.md

 # AgriVet Treatment Grapher

 AgriVet Treatment Grapher is a Python-based tool designed to visualise treatment data for animals.
 It processes JSON data to generate insightful visualisations, helping veterinarians and researchers analyse treatment patterns and dosages.
+This tool is part of a real-life demonstration for data sharing through the Livestock Event Information Sharing Architecture (LEISA).
+It utilises the Livestock Event Information (LEI) schema for standardised data representation and LEI2JSON for efficient data conversion.

+## Integration with LEISA

+AgriVet Treatment Grapher demonstrates how data can be shared and visualized using the LEISA architecture.
+It adheres to the LEI schema standards to ensure consistency and interoperability in data representation.
+The tool also employs the [LEI2JSON](https://github.com/mahirgamal/LEI2JSON) converter for seamless JSON data handling, making it easier to work with standardised livestock event information.

+## Related Projects

+- [LEI Schema](https://github.com/mahirgamal/LEI-schema): Defines the standardized schema for livestock event information.
+- [LEISA](https://github.com/mahirgamal/LEISA): The architecture framework for sharing livestock event information.
+- [LEI2JSON](https://github.com/mahirgamal/LEI2JSON): A tool to convert LEI data into JSON format for easy processing.

 ## Features